 FROM CRAYONS TO COLLEGE: Universal School provides classes from preschool through 12th grade.
-This school year, there are over 406 students in the preschool and elementary level and 250 in 8 th – 12 th grades, totaling 656 students.
+This school year, there are over 410 students in the preschool and elementary level and 270 in 8th – 12th grades, totaling 680 students.
 The spacious 92,000 square foot modern facility allows a maximum of 1000 students.
 At the current rate of growth, we anticipate reaching this number in a few short years.
 We expanded our building in 2015 to meet the needs of our community.
 Universal’s expansion project has added over 20,000 square feet to the existing building; Educating the leaders of tomorrow and Insh-allah serving 1000 students within the next few years.
 Our graduates have been accepted into Harvard University, Yale University, M.I.T., Cornell University, Brown, University of Chicago, Northwestern University, Washington St. Louis Medical Program, Wesleyan, University in Connecticut, I.I.T.
 Dual acceptance Medical, DePaul University, Loyola University Honors Program, University of Illinois at Chicago Honors Program, University of Illinois at Urbana, and other accredited institutions.

 THE BOARD OF DIRECTORS: Universal School is governed by a well-diversified, group of Muslim professionals who are not only active in the school, but in the community at large.
 There are nine members, seven men and two women.
 These individuals who volunteer their time oversee the basic functions of the school.

 CURRICULUM AND ACHIEVEMENT: The elementary level adheres to an accelerated academic program that leads the students in the high school level to our college preparatory program offering Advanced Placement and Honors classes.
-Our elementary school students, on average, performed better than 90.6%, based on the National School Norms, when compared to students in other private and parochial schools in grades 3 rd through 8 th, on the Iowa Test of Basic Skills.
+Our elementary school students perform better than 90.6%, of students testing on MAP Standardized tests when compared to students in other private and parochial schools in grades 3rd through 8th grade.

 THE FACILITY: The spacious 92,000 square foot modern facility includes fourty-six classrooms; a state of the art, fully equipped science lab; two computer labs; one journalism lab; a STEAM lab, a newly remodeled library-media center; a cafeteria with a full service kitchen; a MPR room/auditorium, an indoor regulation size basketball court; soccer field; and a playground.